Promises and Secrets

 While it seems right that we are not to kill everyone who tries to get us to "worship other gods", we are still to avoid being sidetracked by those who try to change the meaning of the Bible - both Old and New Testaments.
 To show you what I mean, there is a great article at 119Ministries called The Deuteronomy 13 Test.

-The gist of the article is that, in the same way the Pharisees falsely accused Jesus and Paul of rejecting the Law of Moses (because they misunderstood the real message), most of the Jews of today are rejecting the evangelism of today's "Christian" message because they know better than what they are being told.
+The gist of the article is that, in the same way the Pharisees falsely accused Jesus and Paul of rejecting the Law of Moses (because they misunderstood the real message), most of the Jews of today are rejecting the evangelism of today's "Christian" message, but this time because they know better than what they are being told.
 The message from typical Christianity today is not the message Jesus and Paul taught.
 It has been so twisted that it is virtually unrecognizable.
 It actually says that the law of God has been discarded and changed, which is totally unacceptable, as it should be, to any Jew or Gentile who actually reads the Bible.
 This article does a much better job of explaining what I mean, but you should recognize the issues immediately if you believe the Bible and what it actually says.

 Disagree?
 Find an error?
 Contact us at email@example.com and give us your view.